South Downs Way

 The usual direction is Winchester to Eastbourne, which should give you a cross/tailwind most of the time, but do check weather forecasts.
 The route is quite exposed and a strong headwind would make it very hard work.

-We’d recommend riding it during the Summer months.
+We’d recommend riding it in June or July.
 You’ll have around 16 hours of daylight which will aid in trying to complete it in a day.

 There is a Youth Hostel just over halfway on the route near Upper Beeding.
 This makes a perfect stopping place for tackling it over two days.